raonigabriel/redis-tls/README.md

 - After that, run **"gen_truststore.sh"** to create a CA and certificates, just hit **ENTER** till it finishes.
 This will create a file **"truststore.jks"**.

-- Run "docker-compose up -d"
+- On the root folder, run "docker-compose up -d"

 - Access http://localhost:8081 (redis-commander)